 ADESA Company History

-ADESA Creates New Dealer Services Division
+Created new Dealer Services Division

 Acquired Internet-based auction software company; renamed LiveBlock Auctions International, Inc.

-Acquired used vehicle auction in York, Penn.
+Acquired auction facility in York, Pennsylvania renamed ADESA PA

 Acquired dent-removal company, Dent Demon

-Acquired a used vehicle auction in Quebec City.
+Acquired a used vehicle auction in Quebec City

 Acquired N.E.
-Penn Salvage Company, an independently owned salvage auction in northeast Pennsylvania.
+Penn Salvage Company, an independently owned salvage auction in northeast Pennsylvania

-Opened new salvage auction in Syracuse, N.Y.
+Opened new salvage auction in Syracuse, New York

 Acquired three independent salvage auctions in the state of Texas, located in Houston, San Antonio and the Dallas/Ft.
-Worth area.
+Worth area

-Acquired a Washington, D.C. area used vehicle auction.
+Acquired a Washington, D.C. area used vehicle auction

 Opened new salvage auctions in Connecticut and Florida

-Relocated Calgary salvage auction to a larger site.
+Relocated Calgary salvage auction to a larger site

-Opened a salvage auction in Sacramento, California co-located with ADESA.
+Opened a salvage auction in Sacramento, California, co-located with ADESA

-Opened salvage auctions in Long Island, New York and Fremont, California.
+Opened salvage auctions in Long Island, New York, and Fremont, California

 Opened a new used vehicle auction in Long Island, New York

 Acquired Impact Auto Auctions, Ltd., a salvage auction chain in Canada was acquired in four stages: 20 percent of the company was purchased in October 1995, 33.33 percent was purchased in each of March 1999 and January 2000 and 13.34 percent was purchased in May 2000.
 Impact Auctions, Ltd. consisted of nine auctions that are located in Calgary, Edmonton, Halifax, London, Moncton, Montreal, Ottawa, Sudbury and Toronto.

-ADESA Acquired AFC.
+ADESA acquired AFC.

 ADESA Corporation was incorporated in Indiana on October 4, 1991.
 ADESA, Inc., was incorporated in the state of Delaware on January 23, 2004.
 On May 24, 2004, ADESA Corporation, then a wholly owned subsidiary of ALLETE, was merged into ADESA, Inc., another wholly owned subsidiary of ALLETE.
 ADESA's initial public offering of 6,250,000 shares of common stock was declared effective by the Securities and Exchange Commission ("SEC") on June 15, 2004.
 On September 20, 2004, ALLETE completed the distribution of a stock dividend to all ALLETE stockholders totaling 88,600,000 shares, completing the separation of ADESA from ALLETE.